I could never choose just one subject to study, so I decided

 United Nations and more.

 While in West Africa I not only fell in love with the region, but also the man who is now my husband.
-We have a rock star daughter named Amelia.
-Together, they make me laugh at least three times a day.
+We have two rock star daughters, Amelia & Lola.
+They make me laugh every day.

 I am based in Washington, D.C. and Dakar, Senegal and